ahmadine/opal-multishake-demo/README.md

 # How well does it work exactly?

-For the most basic Hello world script (with opal/base, opal/mini and opal included respectively):
+For the most basic Hello world script (with opal/base, opal/mini, opal and opal+opal-browser included respectively):

 Loading times: